 In the afternoon, Christian and our driver picked us up to explore the Historic Center of Lima.
 Declared a UNESCO World Heritage Site for its architectural and cultural importance, the El Centro area is not-to-be-missed.

 After seeing spectacular Plaza San Martin by vehicle, a special permit allowed us to be dropped off within the pedestrian zone.
 Stunning buildings with balconies surround Plaza de Armas.

 Because of Pope Francis’ 2018 visit, the area got a facelift with new butter-yellow paint on many buildings.

 Most of Lima’s most interesting historical sites are within walking distance of the plaza.

-To the east of the plaza, is Lima’s immense Cathedral, dating back to 1625.
+East of the plaza, Lima’s immense Cathedral dates back to 1625.
 Massive earthquakes in 1746 and 1940 required rebuilding, but the original layout remains intact.
 To the left is Palacio Episcopal, or the bishop’s palace.

-Around 1800, the two towers were added that flank the entrance.
-During the same timeframe, the main altar was replaced with one in a neoclassical style.
+Around 1800, the two towers were added that flank the entrance to the cathedral.
+During that timeframe, the main altar was also replaced with one in a neoclassical style.

 Francisco Pizarro is entombed in a chapel to the right of the cathedral entrance.
 Pizarro was a Spanish conquistador who led the conquest of Peru.
 He captured and killed the last Incan emperor, Atahualpa.